capjamesg/indieweb-search/README.md

 The main "direct answers" that are in development are:

-- Answering questions with an answer (triggered by "what is [your query]").
+- Answering questions with an answer (triggered by `what is [your query]`).
 This type of direct answer currently relies on answers from the IndieWeb wiki.
-- Showing the h-card of a domain (triggered by "who is is [domain-name]").
+- Showing the h-card of a domain (triggered by `who is [domain-name]`).
 - Identifying names of people, places, and organizations (this is a long-term project and only source code from capjamesg's personal search engine is currently in the project).
 - Showing posts published "on this day".
 This feature has not yet been tested as part of indieweb-search.